Smoothness and other hyperparameter estimation for inverse problems related to data assimilation: Numerical results The code for the experiments can be found in . 0

 \subsubsection{Stationary regime}

-The diagnostics plots for pCN and MwG are in the Appendix in section \ref{diagnostics}.
-Run times are shown in Table \ref{tableexp1}.
+The diagnostics plots for the different MwGs are in the Appendix in section \ref{diagnostics}.
+PCN and MwG run times are shown in Table \ref{tableexp1}.
 We remark that as expected the runtimes are close to that of Algorithm \ref{Alg.
 MCMC}, with $\alpha, \beta^2$ known.
 In Fig. \ref{fig:par_dens} we plot the trace plots and densities of our parameter estimation and the results prove the success of the parameter estimation even with uninformative priors.
 We now study the algorithm's uncertainty quantification of the initial condition.
 In Fig. \ref{fig:vortstat} we plot the vorticity of the initial condition's estimates against the true value.
 We observe similar estimates from the algorithms knowing the correct $\alpha$ and estimating it.
 The estimates recover the true initial condition relatively accurately, albeit giving a smoother estimate.

-We now plot in Fig. \ref{fig:predpoststat} the variance of the estimates' vorticity to fully evaluate the algorithm's uncertainty quantification.
+We now focus on the variance of the estimates' vorticity to fully evaluate the algorithm's uncertainty quantification.
 We see from the scales that the variance is highly impacted by the choice of $\alpha$.
-We recover the order of variance when the true $\alpha$ is known only with the MwG.
+We recover the order of variance when the true $\alpha$ is known only by estimating $\alpha$.
 When $\alpha$ is over and underestimated the uncertainty is under and over estimated, respectfully.
 Practitioners often choose to sacrifice uncertainty quantification for improved point estimates and vice-versa.
 This could be used within our framework by adjusting the priors of $\alpha$.
 Note however we will use a high viscosity and this lowers the system's energy, and in doing so, this stationary regime renders our variance estimation less crucial and the predictive power of all the algorithms similar after a few timesteps.
-We repeat this below for the "chaotic" regime with lower viscosity and more frequent and informative observations to investigate the differences.
+We repeat this experiment below for the "chaotic" regime with lower viscosity and more frequent and informative observations to investigate the differences.